a-maldet/labelmachine/README.md

 Concept
 -------

 The label assignments are given in so called **translations** (named character vectors), which are like a recipes, telling which original value will be mapped onto which new label.
 The **translations** are collected in so called **lama\_dictionary** objects.
-This **lama\_dictionary** objects will be used to translate your data.frame variables.
+This **lama\_dictionary** objects will be used to translate your data frame variables.

 Usage
 -----

-Let `df` be a data.frame with marks and subjects, which should be translated
+Let `df` be a data frame with marks and subjects, which should be translated

 ``` r
 df <- data.frame(